pagekit/docs/README.md

 # Pagekit Documentation

-This is the documentation for Pagekit, a modular and lightweight CMS built with modern technologies.
+This is the documentation for [Pagekit](https://pagekit.com), a modular open source CMS built with modern technologies.

 - Getting Started
   1. [Requirements](getting-started/requirements.md)
   2. [Installation](getting-started/installation.md)